Chilliwack Progress

+The Chilliwack Progress is a weekly newspaper in Chilliwack, British Columbia.
+It publishes Friday and is owned by Black Press.

+History

 The Chilliwack Progress was first published on April 16, 1891.
 It remains the longest continuously published newspaper in British Columbia.

-History
+The paper is run by Black Press Media.

 Seeing a need for a daily newspaper William Thomas (W.T) Jackman purchased a printing and newspaper press in Toronto and shipped it to Chilliwack.
 He set up shop at 39 Yale Road East (now 46169 Yale Road East) and published the first edition of the Chilliwack Progress on April 16, 1891.
 The paper stayed at that location until 1974.

-The paper is now run by Black Press Media.
+In 2013, several newspapers were swapped between Black Press Media and Glacier Media which resulted in both Chilliwack community newspapers, the Chilliwack Progress and the Chilliwack Times being owned by Black Press.
+In December of 2016 it was announced that the Chilliwack Times would be consolidated into the Progress with the last edition of the Times published December 26, 2016.

-On March 23, 2020, it was announced that due to the COVID-19 pandemic the Chilliwack progress was moving to one print edition a week starting March 26, 2020, as the global pandemic continues.
+On March 23, 2020, it was announced that due to the COVID-19 pandemic the Chilliwack Progress was moving to one print edition per week.